eggntoast/WTFix-Public/README.md

 They do not count as active missing recovery coverage merely because their globals are unavailable while the addon is not running.

 Existing checkpoint/fallback data is retained.

+> **This is different from a newly installed addon that does not appear in Protected Addons at all.**
+>
+> If a newly installed addon is missing from the list, close WoW and run **`WTFix Launcher.cmd` again** so WTFix can refresh its preparation and discover it.

 ---